How To Test Drive A Car

 • Trunk Releases — do either the front hood or trunk release properly or do they get stuck?
 Do they stay securely closed or does it open on its own sometimes?

-• Gas Panel & Cap — do they get stuck or and do they stay securely closed?
+• Gas Panel & Cap — do they get stuck or do they stay securely closed?

 • Transmission — for manual or automatic, are there any issues with the gears shifting up or down?

-Useful Tip!
-You should bring any walk-around or test-drive concerns you find to the attention of the salesperson or private seller.
+You should bring any walkaround or test-drive concerns you find to the attention of the salesperson or private seller.
 The advantage of buying a used vehicle from a registered car dealer is that in most cases the dealership may be planning to address any mechanical deficiencies before ever selling the vehicle to you.

 Types of Test Drives

 On a final note, when you find a vehicle that you really like and want to test drive, make sure to ask the dealership what kinds of test drives they allow.
-There are different types that can give you different experiences with the vehicle.
-There is the traditional test drive, the 24-hour test drive, the test drive from home, and virtual test drives.
-Not all dealerships will have anything but the traditional type, but it is worth asking them what they will allow to make sure you get the best experience possible.
+There are several types that can give you different experiences with the vehicle; the traditional test drive, the 24-hour test drive, the test drive from home and virtual test drives.
+Some dealerships will only have the traditional type, but it is worth asking them what they will allow to make sure you get the best experience possible.

 Traditional Test Drives

-For most test drives, you go to the dealer and a salesperson guides you through a pre-defined route in the area around the dealership for 30 minutes or so — the exact time depends on the dealer.
+For most test drives, you go to the dealer and a salesperson guides you through a predefined route in the area around the dealership for 30 minutes or so — the exact time depends on the dealer.
 These routes usually try to avoid potentially hazardous situations for safety reasons, such as left-hand turns in busy intersections.
 This is so people who are unfamiliar with the handling of the vehicle have a safe and enjoyable experience on the test drive.
-As a customer, however, you can ask if the test drive can be extended a bit longer or include a certain type of driving that you want to experience with the vehicle.
-They might say no depending on the circumstance, but in general, they will usually want customers more of an opportunity to get used to the car and like it more.
+However, if you still need more time or would like to include a certain type of driving to fully experience the vehicle as you planned, you can always ask the salesperson.
+It’s no guarantee it will be permitted, but dealers usually want to give customers more opportunity to familiarize themselves with the vehicle and potentially like it even more.

 Virtual & Video Test Drive

-If you have yet to take a vehicle for a test drive and are still narrowing your list down, try looking up virtual test drives or test drive videos.
-On your computer, tablet or smartphone they are a good way for you to get at least some of the experience of a vehicle from the comfort of your own home.
-Virtual test drives especially allow you to really seem like you’re driving it, so you can look around and see the car from the driver’s seat as if you were there.
-The down side is you mostly only experience the look of the car and not any of the feel of it.
-It’s also not something that is available for every vehicle — only some newer models will have any, though it is becoming more common.
-As a research tool to help choose between some vehicles before scheduling any test drives, it can be very useful.
+If you have yet to take a vehicle for a test drive and are still narrowing down your list, try looking up virtual test drives or test drive videos.
+It’s a great alternative to experience a vehicle from the comfort of your home through your computer, tablet or smartphone.
+Although virtual test drives give you a chance to see the car from the driver’s seat, you don’t get a good sense of how it would feel.
+It’s also not something that is available for every vehicle — some newer models might have this option.
+The good news is that it is becoming more common, so you can expect it as a useful research tool to help choose between some vehicles before scheduling any test drives.

 Test Drive from Home